-- increased sales to existing customers, as a result of our efforts to deepen our relationships with these customers by increasing their awareness of, and confidence in, the value of our digital marketing intelligence platform; - growth in our customer base through the addition of new customers and from acquired businesses; - · the sales of new products to existing and new customers; and - growth in sales outside of the U.S., as a result of entering into new international markets.
+- increased sales to existing customers, as a result of our efforts to deepen our relationships with these customers by increasing their awareness of, and confidence in, the value of our digital marketing intelligence platform; - growth in our customer base through the addition of new customers and from acquired businesses; - the sales of new products to existing and new customers; and - growth in sales outside of the U.S., as a result of entering into new international markets.

-As a result of the economic events over the last several years, such as the global financial crisis in the credit markets, softness in the housing markets, difficulties in the financial services sector and political uncertainty in the Middle East, the direction and relative strength of the U.S. and global economies have become somewhat uncertain.
-During 2010, we experienced a limited number of our current and potential customers ceasing, delaying or reducing renewals of existing subscriptions and purchases of new or additional services and products presumably due to the economic downturn.
+As a result of economic events such as the global financial crisis in the credit markets, softness in the housing markets, difficulties in the financial services sector, political uncertainty in the Middle East, and concerns regarding the eurozone, the direction and relative strength of the U.S. and global economies have become somewhat uncertain in recent periods.
+During 2011 and 2012, we experienced a limited number of our current and potential customers ceasing, delaying or reducing renewals of existing subscriptions and purchases of new or additional services and products presumably due to the economic downturn.
 Further, certain of our existing customers exited the market due to industry consolidation and bankruptcy in connection with these challenging economic conditions.
-During 2011, the U.S. and other economies showed slow signs of recovery.
-Nonetheless, we continued to add net new customers and our existing customers renewed their subscriptions at a rate of over 90% based on dollars renewed during 2011.
-If economic recovery slows or adverse economic conditions continue or further deteriorate, our operating results could be adversely affected.
+Since these negative economic events began in 2008, we continued to annually add net new customers and our existing customers renewed their subscriptions at a rate of over 90% based on dollars renewed each year.
+Notwithstanding our performance during these macroeconomic trends, if economic recovery slows or economic conditions deteriorate, our operating results could be adversely affected in coming periods.